 JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information.
-Four diamond holes have been completed for 1,210m (including pre-collars).
-A total of 12 RC holes (BVNC001 to BVNC012 have been drilled for 2,110m.
-Hole diameter for diamond drilling was HQ and NQ2.
 Hole diameter was 5.5" (140mm) reverse circulation percussion (RC).
-Drill holes were generally angled towards the eas to intersect the interpreted geology as close to perpendicular as possible.
-RC sampling was undertaken by collecting 1m cone split samples at selected intervals and 2-5m composite samples throughout the remainder o the drillhole.
-Drillcore is cut and sampled to ensure the sample is representative and no bias introduced.
-Core samples are selected based on geological logging boundaries or nominal metre marks.
+Drill holes were generally angled -60 towards the east to intersect the interpreted geology as close to perpendicular as possible.
+Sampling was undertaken by collecting 1m cone split samples at selected intervals and 2-5m composite samples throughout the remainder of the drillhole.
 Samples were collected in calico bags for dispatch to the sample laboratory.
-Sample preparation was in 3-5kg pulverizing mills followed by sample splitting to a 200g pulp which will then be analysed by Intertek Genalysis Pertfusing methods 4AE/OE (multi-acid digest) in Teflon tubes.
-Analysis by Inductively Coupled Plasma Optical (Atomic) Emission Spectrometry and for higher precision analyses (eg. Ni > 1% method 4AH/OE, modified (for higher precision multi-acid digest.
-Selected samples were also analysed fo platinum group elements (Au, Pt, Pd) via 25g fire assay (Intertek method FA25/MS) with mass spectrometer finish.
-Drilling techniques Drill type (e.g. core, reverse circulation, open- hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face- sampling bit or other type, whether core is oriented and if so, by what method, etc).
-Reverse Circulation (RC) drilling has a hole diameter of 140mm face sampling hammer.
-RC hole depths ranged from 161m to 192m.
-Diamond drill core was HQ2 and NQ2 with RC pre-collar or mud-rotary tri-cone from surface to fresh rock.
+Sample preparation is in 3-5kg pulverizing mills, followed by sample splitting to a 200g pulp which will then be analysed by Intertek Genalysis Perth using methods 4AE/OE (multi-acid digest) in Teflon tubes.
+Analysis by Inductively Coupled Plasma Optical (Atomic) Emission Spectrometry and for higher precision analyses (eg. Ni > 1%) method 4AH/OE, modified (for higher precision) multi-acid digest.
+Additionally, selected samples will be analysed for platinum group elements (Au, Pt, Pd) via 25g fire assay (Intertek method FA25/MS) with mass-spectrometer finish.
+Drilling techniques Drill type (e.g. core, reverse circulation, open- hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
+Drilling technique was Reverse Circulation (RC) with hole diameter of 140mm face sampling hammer.
+Hole depths ranged from 100m to 240m.
 Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed Measures taken to maximise sample recovery and ensure representative nature of the samples Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
-Core recovery and RQD measurements were recorded by the field geologist.
-Negligible core loss was observed throughout the sampled core.
 RC drill recoveries were visually estimated from volume of sample recovered.
 All sample recoveries within the mineralized zone were above 80% of expected.
 RC samples were visually checked for recovery, moisture and contamination and notes were made in the logs.
+Not applicable at this stage however it is expected that there is no relationship between recovery and grade, and therefore no sample bias.